fuzzthink/gitstats/README.md

     - with average LOC per month count shown with line and background
     - averge LOC per month count excludes first month if it is < 50% of average
     - averge LOC per month count excludes most recent month if < 50% of average and is < 10 days into the month
+- Reduce noise of Activity page by:
+  - Removing LOC counts in activity tables
+  - Removing "Hour of Day" section

 ## Background, Other Forks